Get

 Right now, your only goal is to make the “newness” of each other dissipate.
 Once your dog is no longer sniffing continuously at the door and your cat is no longer avoiding it completely, you can consider moving on to the next step.

 Next, you’ll need an extra pair of hands.
 Each animal should have a “helper” to encourage proper behavior and remove the animal if necessary.
 Start with controlled, short meetings.
-You may let your dog peek at your cat through an open door or put your dog on a leash while the cat comes out and explores.
-Reward for not paying attention to the other pet.
-Your goal is to break any obsessive staring from your dog and encourage each pet to ignore the other one.
+You may let your dog peek at your cat through a slightly open door or put your dog on a leash while the cat comes out and explores.
+Reward each animal for not paying attention to the other pet and for exhibiting calm behavior.
+Your goal is to break any obsessive staring or your dog’s urge to chase and encourage each pet to ignore the other one.

 While doing this process, respect each animal’s boundaries.
 You should never force contact.
-Don’t push your pets into the same room if one of them is fearful.
+Don’t push your pets into the same room if one of them is fearful or uncertain.
 If the cat shows fear, they should be allowed to retreat into their safe space.
-In the meantime, you should focus on making your dog used to the cat, preferably ignoring them for the most part.
+In the meantime, you should focus on making your dog used to the cat, preferably ignoring them for the most part and just getting used to having them around.

 Time is your best friend during this process.
 There is no need to rush it.
 One bad incident can make your cat fearful for weeks, so it is vital that everything is done as slowly as possible.